paulgazz/kmax/README.md

 ## Quick Start

-The fastest way to get started is to use formulas already extracted for your version of Linux.
+The fastest way to get started is to use formulas already extracted for your version of Linux, which you can download here: <https://kmaxtools.opentheblackbox.net/formulas>

     cd /path/to/linux/
     wget https://kmaxtools.opentheblackbox.net/formulas/kmax-formulas_linux-v5.4.tar.bz2